fabferri/az-pattern/100-01-ip-forwarding/README.md

 Start-Service remoteaccess
 ```

-The script is reported in the file **ipforwarder.ps1**

 [![4]][4]

 #### <a name="tcpdump"></a>3.
 Check the traffic between vm2 and vm2 transit through nva

-To check the traffic between the two VMs transit properly through nva, it can be used a sniffer in nva.
+To check the traffic between the two VMs (vm2 and vm3) transit properly through nva, it can be used a sniffer in nva.
-if nva is a linux VM the natural choice is tcpdump
+* if nva is a linux VM the natural choice is tcpdump
-if nva is a windows VM it can be used wireshark.
+* if nva is a windows VM it can be used Wireshark.
 There is also an altenative solution free or change to run a compact portable version of tcmpdump in windows [Microolap TCPDUMP for Windows](http://www.microolap.com/products/network/tcpdump/download/)
 to dump the traffic in transit in the nva:

 ```bash